Sanofi moves to oust Medivation board in $9.3 billion takeover fight

-French drugmaker Sanofi (SASY.PA) named eight candidates to replace the entire board of Medivation Inc MDVN.O on Wednesday, stepping up pressure on the U.S. cancer drug company which has rejected its $9.3 billion (6.3 billion pounds) takeover approach.
+French drugmaker Sanofi (SASY.PA) named eight candidates to replace the entire board of Medivation Inc MDVN.O on Wednesday, stepping up pressure on the U.S. cancer drug company which has rejected its $9.3 billion takeover approach.

 Reuters reported earlier that Sanofi was about to propose a new board line-up, taking advantage of a so-called written consent rule that gives Medivation shareholders the ability to act at any time to replace directors.